larryv/learn-c-the-hard-way/README.md

 These are implementations of exercises from Zed Shaw&rsquo;s [_Learn C the Hard Way_, 1st edition][informit] (print ISBN 978-0-321-88492-3,
 ebook ISBN 978-0-13-312441-5).
+Page numbers in files and commit messages are for the print/PDF versions.
+As of 14 February 2016, an [older beta edition][online] of _Learn C the Hard Way_ is freely available online, although it differs somewhat from the published book.

 Building the code requires Make and a reasonable C compiler at `cc`.

     $ make ex17
     $ make ex5 ex29 ex43